DataDog/integrations-core/tokumx/README.md

    echo -e "\033[0;32mpymongo python module - OK\033[0m"
    ```

-3. Start the mongo shell.In it create a read-only user for the Datadog Agent in the `admin` database:
+3. Start the Mongo shell.
+In the shell, create a read-only user for the Datadog Agent in the `admin` database:

    ```shell
    # Authenticate as the admin user.